SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 .. code::

   > describe
-  < describing . {"modules":["t1",["class":[ "temperature\_sensor","readable"],"parameters":["value", ...
+  < describing . {"modules":["t1",["interface_class",["TemperatureSensor","Readable"],"accessibles",["value", ...

 The dot (second item in the reply message) is a placeholder for extensibility reasons.
-A client implementing the current specification may savely ignore it.
+A client implementing the current specification MUST ignore it.

 *Remark:
-this reply might be a very long line, no line breaks are allowed in the JSON value!*
+this reply might be a very long line, no raw line breaks are allowed in the JSON part!
+I.e. the JSON-part should be as compact as possible.*

 Activate Updates
 ~~~~~~~~~~~~~~~~

 The parameterless "activate" request triggers the SEC node to send the
-values of all its modules and parameters as update messages.
+values of all its modules and parameters as update messages (initial updates).
 When this
 is finished, the SEC node must send an "active" reply. (*global activation*)

+*note: the values transferred are not necessarily read fresh from the hardware, check the timestamps!*

+*note: This initial update is to help the ECS establish a copy of the 'assumed-to-be-current' values*

 A SEC node might accept a module name as second item of the
-message, activating only updates on the parameters of the selected module.
+message (*module-wise activation*), activating only updates on the parameters of the selected module.
-In this case, the "active" reply also contains the module name. (*module-wise activation*)
+In this case, the "active" reply also contains the module name.

 A SEC Node not implementing module-wise activation MUST NOT sent the module
-name in its reply, and MUST activate all modules (*fallback mode*).
+name in its reply to an module-wise activation request,
+and MUST activate all modules (*fallback mode*).

 *remark: This mechanism may be extended to specify modulename:parametername for a parameter-wise activation.
-A SEC-node capable of module-wise activation SHOULD NOT fallback to global activation
+A SEC node capable of module-wise activation SHOULD NOT fallback to global activation
 if it encounters such a request.
 Instead it SHOULD fallback to module-wise activation,
 i.e. ignore anything after (including the) colon in the specifier.*

 Update
 ~~~~~~